Who are the Strictly Come Dancing 2023 couples?

 Annabel Croft and Johannes Radebe

-Former tennis player Annabel Croft will compete with Johannes Radebe.
+Former tennis player Annabel Croft is competing with Johannes Radebe.
 You can find out more about her here.

 At the age of 15, Croft became the youngest player to compete at Wimbledon for 95 years.
 She retired aged 21 and moved into broadcasting, and has said she hopes Strictly will let her “find some joy” following the death of her husband earlier this year.